Since its launch, players have reported getting significant FPS drops in Beyond Light. To rule out the causes, we’ve gathered some fixes.

 2) Scroll down to the bottom and click on Advanced.

-1) Open Discord app.
+1) Open the Discord app.
 Click on Settings (the gear icon beside your avatar).

 2) On the left pane, navigate to Appearance.
 In this tab, scroll down to the ADVANCED section and toggle off the option Hardware Acceleration.